react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/deep-linking.md

 }
 ```

 In this config, we specify that the `Profile` screen should be resolved for the `users/:id` pattern and it's nested inside the `Home` screen.
-This will result in the following state object:
+Then parsing `users/jane` will result in the following state object:

 ```js
 const state = {